-- 7.1 That the decision be delegated to the Director of Community and Environmental Services to consider any representations received and that PLANNING PERMISSION BE REFUSED for the following reasons: - R1: The proposed dwelling by virtue of its siting, design and scale would appear as an incongruous form of development which would unacceptably erode the open and green setting of the Grade II listed building (Upland Court).
+- 7.1 That PLANNING PERMISSION BE REFUSED for the following reason: - R1: The proposed dwelling by virtue of its siting, design and scale would appear as an incongruous form of development which would unacceptably erode the open and green setting of the Grade II listed building (Upland Court).
 This harm would constitute less than substantial harm when applied to paragraph 202 of the NPPF (2021) however no public benefits of sufficient weight are considered to exist to outweigh the harm.
 The development is therefore contrary to Policy DM3 of the Development Management Policies LDD (adopted July 2013) and the NPPF (2021).